ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 ## 50 - Can we chain Multiple Decorators in Python?

 Yes, you can chain multiple decorators in Python.
 Decorators are functions that are used to modify the behavior of another function.
-They are applied using the `@` symbol, and can be used to add additional functionality to a function without modifying the function's source code.
+They are applied using the `@` symbol and can be used to add additional functionality to a function without modifying the function's source code.

 To chain multiple decorators, you can simply apply them one after the other, using the `@` symbol, like this: